Tiger-Man: Fictional character biography

 At a nearby gas station, Tiger-Man doses himself with gasoline.
 He is spotted by two thugs, who have recently robbed the gas station and see him as an easy victim.
 In a trance-like state, Tiger-Man is knocked unconscious by these two thugs who complain about him not having any money or valuables in his costume.
 The smack to his head that he receives releases Hypnos' hold over Tiger-Man.

 Tiger-Man returns to the clinic to defeat Hypnos.
 The battle moves to the building's rooftop and Tiger-Man manages to avoid the psychic rays of Hypnos.
 He removes Kaufmann's monocle and turns it on him.
 Hypnotized by the ray, Kaufmann realizes that death is the only answer and leaps off the building, committing suicide in the process.

 Powers and abilities

 Dr. Hill as Tiger-Man possesses the strength, speed, agility and ferocity of an actual tiger in its most primal state.
 This ferocity sometimes grows to the point where it is hard to concentrate and Dr. Hill becomes lost in rage.
 Drinking samples of the tiger's milk that he preserved is able to increase his IQ by "120 points".

 Costume

-Dr. Hill as Tiger-Man wears a unitard, gauntlets, and boots made from the hide of a tiger that attacked him, which he defeated.
-The costume grants Dr. Hill extensive cunning which allows him to hunt prey and move very stealthy while in hunt mode.
+As Tiger-Man, Dr. Hill wears a unitard, gauntlets, and boots made from the hide of a tiger that attacked him and which he subsequently defeated.
+The costume grants Dr. Hill enhanced cunning, allowing him to hunt prey and move with great stealth while in hunting mode.